papercode679/RADIO/README.md

 ### Blur

-The Blur dataset is a citation network dataset without transaction information itself.
-To simulate the anomalous transaction information, we plant anomalies with the first digit distribution into the subgraphs in the dataset.
-Specifically, we follow the setting in Antibenford [2] to inject anomalies into 110 randomly picked subgraphs.

-Raw DBLP datasets are available at SNAP(http://snap.stanford.edu/data/index.html).
+The Blur dataset is a transaction dataset from the NFT marketplace [55], which is compiled by Etherscan API[3] from Oct.
+19, 2022 to Apr.
+1, 2023.
+They contain NFT transactions among addresses.

-dataset/dblp-benford contains a file with abnormal subgraphs `{name}-1.90.anomaly.txt` and an edge file `{name}-1.90.ungraph.txt`.
+dataset/blur contains a file with abnormal subgraphs `{name}-1.90.anomaly.txt` and an edge file `{name}-1.90.ungraph.txt`.

 ## Data preprocessing